 When it comes to preventing concussions, especially on the football field, wearing a helmet is essential, but not foolproof in protecting athletes.

 “Most helmets will prevent very serious injuries such as skull fractures, but minor concussions may still happen, even if the player is not hit directly in the head.
-While there have been little steps in the right direction, we still haven’t seen big advances in developing even safer protective equipment to help prevent injuries,” said Dr. Martinez-Silvestrini.
+While there have been little steps in the right direction, we still haven’t seen big advances in developing even safer protective equipment to help prevent injuries,” Dr. Martinez-Silvestrini said.
+“Prevention is also about good sportsmanship, such as not engaging in the dangerous practice of giving your opponent a head butt on the football field, which can result in a concussion or neck injury.”

 Baystate Medical Center’s Sports Concussion Clinic offers a comprehensive program modeled after the pioneering University of Pittsburgh Sports Concussion Program.
 The clinic evaluates and treats injured athletes through a multi-disciplinary program involving neuropsychology, physiatry, and rehabilitation care at the hospital.